 Open, honest communication between yourself and your children minimizes the risks of all seven (shortcut to this part in the guide).
 It’s also essential to back up communication channels with virus protection and other measures.
 Fortunately, a decent measure of safety is built into newer laptops.

-If your computer runs Windows 10, virus and threat protection is integrated into the operating system.
+If your computer runs Windows 10 or later, virus and threat protection is integrated into the operating system.
 Little to no action is necessary on your part, thanks to Microsoft Defender Antivirus.
 If you need a higher level of security, your options include Microsoft Defender Offline.
 Run it from an USB drive to get rid of tougher viruses that the regular defender does not.5

 - If your laptop runs Windows 8, protect it with Windows Defender (remember to update regularly!).